Convergence Error Analysis of Reflected Gradient Langevin Dynamics for Globally Optimizing Non-Convex Constrained Problems: Proof of Lemma

-To obtain the upper bounds of the right-hand side, we will use the following lemma, which is proved in \Cref{ssec:proof-derivative-bounds}. \begin{lemma} There exists a constant $C_f>0$ depending only on $\norm{D^i f}\: (i=0,2,3)$ such that, for any $\beta>0$,
+To obtain the upper bounds of the right-hand side, we employ the following result, which we derive after completing the proof of Lemma \ref{lem:discretization-error} (Appendix \ref{sec:ProofOfLemmaDerivatives}) to maintain the flow of the paper.